davidstutz/kohana-gaps/README.md

 * Form validation.
 * Updating/creating the model.

-For documentation see the guide/ subfolder or use Kohana's userguide module.
+For documentation see the `guide/` subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.

+Note that a demonstration can be found at [davidstutz/kohana-demo](https://github.com/kohana/kohana-demo).

 ## Composer